Bloxdy/code-api/CALLBACKS.md

 tick = () => {}			 or			 function tick() {}
 ```

+You can use `api.setCallbackValueFallback("callbackName", defaultValue)` to set a default value to be returned by your callback code if it throws an error.

 ```js
 /**
  * Called every tick, 20 times per second